AFC Ajax N.V.: History

 In 1900, Floris Stempel, Carel Reeser and Johan Dade founded the Amsterdamsche Football Club Ajax in Amsterdam.

 In 1911, Ajax moved into its first stadium Het Houten Stadion playing to the max capacity of 15,000.
 The funding for the stadium came from Wim Eggerman, a local businessman, and president of the club at the time.

 In 1922, Ajax expanded into baseball as one of the founding clubs of the newly formed Honkbal Hoofdklasse, the team won the national title four times, before the club shut down its baseball division exactly 50 years later.

 In 1934, Ajax relocated to a new stadium De Meer Stadion, playing to an increased capacity of 22,000.
 The stadium was designed and funded by Architect and Ajax Commissioner Jordanus Roodenburgh, who had designed and completed the first stadium for Ajax as well.
 Ajax also played their International fixtures at the Olympic Stadium in Amsterdam to an increased capacity of 64,000.

 In 1964, Jaap van Praag was made the new chairman of the club, a position he held until 1978.
-The period during his tenure is widely considered Ajax most glorious, with the club winning the intercontinental title, as well as the continental title three years in a row from 1971–1973.
+The period during his tenure is widely considered Ajax most glorious, with the club winning the intercontinental title, as well as the continental title three consecutive seasons (1971 to 1973).

 In 1972, Ajax won the Eredivisie league title, the Dutch Cup, the European Cup, the European Super Cup and the Intercontinental Cup all in the same calendar year, also completing the European Cup treble the following year.

 In 1989, Michael van Praag, the son of Jaap, became the new chairman of Ajax, a position he held until 2003.
 The club won the UEFA Cup in 1992 and the UEFA Champions League in 1995, winning the Intercontinental Cup once more the same year under his guidance.